 - Gain an understanding of the opportunities, and challenges, degree apprenticeships offer potential students from groups traditionally under-represented in higher education.

 - Learn from recent research about the effectiveness of degree apprenticeships in widening access.

-- Explore ways to raise awareness of degree apprenticeships through examples of best practice.
+- Explore ways to raise awareness of degree apprenticeships in schools and colleges.